 Date of Authorship for this Version

 Resnik, Judith and Curtis, Dennis E., "Representing Justice: From Renaissance Iconography to Twenty-First-Century Courthouses" (2007).
 Faculty Scholarship Series.
-Paper 693.
+693.